mayukh-bh1/Project/GroceryShopping/readme.md

-This is a grocery shopping project made using java fundamentals
+This is a grocery shopping console made using java fundamentals